ansdell.net images, artwork, some text, online design tools, fonts and icons

 - Flickr, somewhere to store one’s pictures.
 Some users make their photographs available under a Creative Commons licence (i.e. no charge but may have limited rights).
 Flickr’s Advanced Search facilitates searching for images licensed under several Creative Commons licensing variants.
 The quality is variable as there is no filtering of images but Flickr is a useful source of photos, especially of out-of-the-way places.

 - Wikipedia encourages the sharing and re-use of its text and media.
 The licences, conditions and exceptions are specified in Wikimedia Foundation Terms_of_Use, section 7, Licensing of Content

-- Stencil provides a web app to bring uses provided CC0 images to create images.
+- Stencil provides a web app to create social media images from text and provided CC0 images.
 A variety of account levels are available, including free.

 - Photo Pin searches Flickr and returns licensable content.
 It supports several criteria, simplifies downloading the correct size image and provides the necessary credit strings.

 - PicFindr searches across several image sites for various license types (e.g. Creative Commons and GNU).
 In addition to the usual image sites it also looks at the free sections of some commercial image providers.

 - Unsplash, high-resolution photos licensed under CC0.
 They are uploaded by users and not verified by the site operators.

 - Gratisography by Ryan McGuire provides a range of beautiful but also intriguing images released under a license similar to CC0 but with additional limitations.
 Tinyography is also by Ryan McGuire and provides square-format photos shot using an iPhone.